- Why therapy?

 What can I get out of it?

 This will vary depending on the nature of the difficulties you are having and what you actually want to use your therapy sessions for but generally through the process of therapy, people get some of the following benefits:

 - Express and make sense of overwhelming feelings;

 - Become clearer about the source of their difficulties and deal with them more efficiently;

-- Discover more empowering ways of relating to ourselves and others;
+- Discover more empowering ways of relating to themselves and others;

 - Come to terms with change, loss, painful experiences or difficult choices;